Teemah1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3- This script changes the owner of a file.
 4- This script creates an empty file.
 5- This script adss execute permissions to the owner of a file.
+6- This script gives execute permissions to the owner, group owner and read permission to others.